rishabhdkmjha/shl_Ai_Intern/approach.md

 The raw catalog JSON is enriched into a `searchable_text` blob per item that
 concatenates: assessment name, full description, job levels, test categories, duration, adaptive flag, and remote availability.
-This single rich string is what gets embedded — not just the name or description in isolation.
+This single rich string is what gets indexed — not just the name or description in isolation.
 The rationale: a query like "quick personality test for entry-level call centre staff" contains multiple implicit signals (personality → type filter, entry-level → job level filter, quick → duration preference) that all need to be present in the indexed